• Skip to primary navigation

 • Heat olive oil in a skillet over medium heat; saute onion and garlic until softened and translucent, 5 to 10 minutes.

 • Remove skillet from heat and add turkey, taco seasoning packet.
-Stir reserved ½ cup turkey broth into filling until moistened.
+Stir reserved ½ cup broth into filling until moistened.

 • Return to heat and stir until the seasoning looks dissolved and there is no water running around on the pan.